draptik/dotnet-docker-aspnet-ef-core-mssql-demo/notes.md

 We can now remove the ms-sql docker container, restart it, and confirm the using a docker volume persisted our data in the database even though the docker container was recycled.

-Add 1 or 2 data entries to the `Notes` table manually, so we have some values to check later.
+Optional: Add 1 or 2 data entries to the `Notes` table manually, so we have some values to check later.

 ## Step 7: Wiring things up using docker compose